rajdeepv/parallel_calabash/README.md

 # calabash parallel execution

-## NOTE: This is not yet tested on windows.

 Run calabash-android tests in parallel on multiple connected devices.
 This is inspired by parallel_tests  https://rubygems.org/gems/parallel_tests

 eg. bundle exec parallel_calabash -a my.apk -o'--format pretty' features/ --serialize-stdout